ifelse-/angular-spotify-search/README.md

 Preview Here: http://giveme5ive.com/dev/angular-top-songs

+If search doesn't work Spotify may have updated there API.
+You can download and get the most recent API from spotify developer website.

 Thanks for taking the time to take our challenge.
 We're hoping you can prove that you're able to follow a few guidelines and deliver a simple, yet full featured application.